ASK KNOX

 The Metaculus/Manifold calibrator pattern.
 Embedding-based matching with all-MiniLM-L6-v2, a 0.60 cosine threshold, semantic reranking of top candidates.
 Why it works 3.8% of the time for political markets and what that means for calibration strategy.

-The Hermes calibrator is a semantic matching pipeline.
-Given a Polymarket political question like "Will Donald Trump win the 2026 midterm?", it searches Metaculus and Manifold for equivalent community-forecasted questions and uses their probabilities as an external calibration anchor.
+The Agent Framework calibrator is a semantic matching pipeline.
+Given a Polymarket political question like "Will Republicans control the House after the 2026 midterms?", it searches Metaculus and Manifold for equivalent community-forecasted questions and uses their probabilities as an external calibration anchor.
 The design is clean.
 The execution works.
 And it fires on only 3.8% of signals because the data sources are sparse — not because the pipeline is broken.

 The Pipeline